A categorical reconstruction of crystals and quantum groups at $q=0$: Quantum groups and crystals

-\begin{prop}[Lusztig, \cite{L1}] Objects in $\mathcal{O}_{\mathfrak{g}}$ are completely reducible, and all irreducible objects are, up to isomorphism, indexed by $\alpha \in \Phi^{+}$.
-These irreducible, usually denoted $V(\alpha)$, can be expressed explicitly as the representation generated by a single vector $u_{\alpha}$, called the \emph{highest weight vector}, with the defining relations
+\begin{prop}[Lusztig, \cite{L1}] Representations in $\mathcal{O}_{\mathfrak{g}}$ are completely reducible, and all irreducible objects are, up to isomorphism, indexed by $\alpha \in \Phi^{+}$.
+These irreducibles, denoted $V(\alpha)$, can be expressed explicitly as the representation generated by a single vector $u_{\alpha}$, called the \emph{highest weight vector}, with the defining relations

 \end{prop}